Wikipediocracy: Revenge editing

 In 2013, Wikipediocracy members contacted Salon.com reporter Andrew Leonard to alert him about the "Qworty fiasco".
 Wikipedia user Qworty had attracted attention for his provocative comments in a debate on Wikipedia's treatment of female writers.
 It emerged that many of his past contributions affected the site's treatment of, and targeted rivals of, writer Robert Clark Young.
 This background information led to Leonard's challenging Young in an article "Revenge, Ego, and the Corruption of Wikipedia", which identified Young as Qworty.
-Just before the publication of Leonard's article, Qworty had been banned from editing Wikipedia biographies of living persons due to this behavior.
+Just before the publication of Leonard's article, Qworty had been banned from editing Wikipedia biographies of living persons due to this behaviour.

 Discussion of governments

 Wikipediocracy contributors' criticisms of Wikipedia have been discussed in news stories covering Jimmy Wales's relationship with the government of Kazakhstan, the Gibraltarpedia controversy, and an anonymous edit made from a U.S. Senate IP address that labelled whistle-blower Edward Snowden a "traitor".

 In May 2014, The Telegraph, working with Wikipediocracy, uncovered evidence identifying the civil servant who had allegedly vandalized the Wikipedia articles on the Hillsborough disaster and Anfield.